 Camping at Chewacla State Park

-Situated on the bank of Chewacla Lake, six stone cabins built in the 1930s by Civilian Corporation Corps can also be rented all around the year.
+Situated on the bank of Chewacla Lake, six stone cabins built in the 1930s by Civilian Corporation Corps can be rented throughout the year.
 These cabins can accommodate up to six people.
-These cabins were renovated in 2003 to provide more luxurious and modern accommodations.
-These cabins can be rented up to four months in advance, whereas reservations for seven or more days can be made up to one year in advance.
-All cabins are luxuriously equipped with breakfast nook, shower, linens and kitchen equipment.
+The cabins were renovated in 2003 to provide more luxurious and modern accommodations.
+The cabins can be rented up to four months in advance, whereas reservations for seven or more days can be made up to one year in advance.
+All cabins are luxuriously equipped with breakfast nook, shower, linens, and kitchen equipment.

 Seasonal activities in Chewacla State Park

-Mountain Biking is a thrilling sport where you ride your mountain bikes across rough grounds.
-With no cars or heavy traffic hogging your way, you can fly your bikes through challenging terrains among the woods.
+With no cars or heavy traffic blocking your way, you can fly your bikes through challenging terrains among the woods on your RV vacation to Chewacla Stata Park.
 It is, undoubtedly, adventure served at its best.
-If you are a passionate mountain biker, who likes to ride in solitude flying through the trees and rocky stones, Chewacla State Park offers you plenty of biking trails to choose from ranging in different difficulty levels and lengths.
+If you are a passionate mountain biker who likes to ride in solitude passing by the trees and rocky stones, the park offers you plenty of biking trails to choose from, ranging in different difficulty levels and lengths.
 The one-mile Camp Trail is meant for the novices.
 A lot of short mountain biking races also take place here.
 Other trails include the half-mile Lakeside Connector Trail, half-mile Ranger Dell’s Trail, and one-mile Creek View Trail.